Skip to main content

 Drug overdoses, drugs to counteract effects of, physician or dentist authorized to prescribe and persons authorized to administer, alcohol consumption by minors assisting others, immune from liability

-This bill would also require the Alabama Department of Public Health to approve a specific training curriculum for certain law enforcement officers relating to the administration of opioid antagonists.
+• Requires the Alabama Department of Public Health to approve a specific training curriculum for law enforcement officers who carry and administer naloxone.

 Subjects